flipperdevices/flipperzero-firmware/README.md

 ### Official Store

-We hope to have the FlipBoard applications available in the official Flipper Zero store soon.
-This will make it easy to install the applications on your Flipper Zero without needing to build the applications yourself.
+The FlipBoard applications are now available in the [Official Flipper Zero store](https://lab.flipper.net/apps/category/gpio).
+Connect your Flipper Zero to the computer, and browse the store web site using a Chrome or Edge browser.
+You should see an `Install` button to install the FlipBoard apps.
+You can also use the [Official Mobile App](https://docs.flipper.net/mobile-app) to install the applications (choose `Hub`, then `Apps`, then `GPIO` category).

 ### Pre-installed on some firmware